praveen-kumar-007/SPCL-Infotech-Internship-Projects/primeestates/README.md

 </div>

 ## Overview
 PrimeEstates is a modern real-estate platform built with React + TypeScript and a vibrant red/cyan/yellow theme.
-It features rich property listings, filters, detailed pages, an AI assistant (Gemini), and a polished UI with glassmorphism and micro-animations.
+It features rich property listings, filters, detailed pages, an AI assistant (PrimeStates AI), and a polished UI with glassmorphism and micro-animations.

 ## Quick Links
 - Live: https://prime-states.vercel.app/